Fault-Tolerant ST-Diameter Oracles: Single-Source sT -Diameter Oracles

-Finally, observe that a vertex $b \in B_0$ lies in $X_F$ if and only if there is at least one vertex of $T$ that falls into the subtree of $T_s$ rooted at $v$ but not in any of the subtrees rooted at (proper) descendants of $b$ in $B_0$.
-To check this condition via the counts, we only need to consider the immediate descendants in $B_0(b)$.
-If the element of $T$ is in some lower subtree, then it is also accounted for by an immediate descendant.
-In summary, some $b \in B_0$ is in $X_F$ iff $count(b)-\sum_{b'\in B_0(b)}count(b') > 0$.
-This proves that $X_F$ is computable in time $O(f^2)$. \end{proof}
+Finally, we can compute the subset $R_F \subseteq R$.
+Observe that a vertex $r \in R$ lies in $R_F$ if and only if there is at least one vertex of $T$ that falls into the subtree of $\widetilde{T}_s$ rooted in $r$ but not in any of the subtrees rooted in (proper) descendants of $r$ in $R$.
+We decide this via the values $count(r)$, that is the number of targets from $T$ in the subtree of $\widetilde{T}_s$ rooted in $r$.
+We only need to consider the \emph{immediate} descendants in $R(r)$.
+If the element of $T$ is in some lower subtree, then it is also accounted for by a lower root.
+Putting this all together shows that some $r \in R$ is in $R_F$ if and only if $count(r) > \sum_{r'\in R(r)}count(r')$.
+Since the sets $\{R(r)\}_r$ are a partition, those checks can be performed for all $r \in R$ in total time $O(f)$. \end{proof}

-We now handle multiple sources, that is, we build an $f$-FDO-$ST$ for a general set $S$.
-The next result is a straightforward reduction to the $sT$-case.
-As it turns out, it is enough to construct the $sT$-diameter oracle for two arbitrary vertices $s \in S$ and $t \in T$.
-Due to lack of space, the proof of Lemma \ref{lem:ST-diam-from-sT-diam} is deferred to the full version of the paper.
+We now generalize the result to multiple sources.
+That means, we build an $f$-FDO-$ST$ for a general set $S$ while still only having access to a \emph{single-source} DSO.
+The naive solution would be to iterate the above construction for the $sT$-case for every source $s \in S$.
+We indeed reduce the case of diameter estimation from multiple sources to that from a single source, but do it more efficiently.
+As it turns out, it is enough to construct the $sT$-diameter oracle for only \emph{two} arbitrary vertices $s \in S$ and $t \in T$.